 Carbon Monoxide (CO) is an extremely poisonous gas that can be present in the fumes from the combustion of fuel’s which aren’t burnt under the correct conditions.
 Fuels such as gas, oil, solid mineral fuel and biomass all have the potential to emit CO.
 The gas cannot be seen, smelled or tasted making it difficult to detect.
+There are measures you can take to protect yourself.

 Protect yourself from CO